 What is the California Baby Bar Exam, what’s tested, and how hard is it to pass the baby bar?

-Essays and multiple-choice portions are weighted equally.
-Each portion is converted to a 400-point scale, and the passing score on the baby bar is 560 (800 possible points).
+The passing score on the baby bar is 560 (800 possible points).

-As you can see, the baby bar is sort of a kids’ meal version of the General California Bar Exam, which includes two days of testing with 5 essays (that can cover any of 13 subjects including California distinctions), 1 performance test, and 200 multiple-choice questions.
+As you can see, the baby bar is sort of a kid’s meal version of the General California Bar Exam, which includes two days of testing with 5 essays (that can cover any of 13 subjects including California distinctions), 1 performance test, and 200 multiple-choice questions.
 But don’t worry about that just yet.

 That doesn’t mean the baby bar is a walk in the park.
 Some recent statistics: 20.7% passed the June 2021 baby bar, and 14.0% passed the October 2021 baby bar!